Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Conclusion

 \section{Conclusion}

 In this work, we utilized the efficiency and ability of BNNs to learn complex state transition models of factored planning domains with discretized state and action spaces.
 We introduced two novel compilations, a WP-MaxSAT (FD-SAT-Plan+) and a BLP (FD-BLP-Plan+) encodings, that directly exploit the structure of BNNs to plan for the learned factored planning problem, which provide optimality guarantees with respect to the learned model when they successfully terminate.
-Theoretically, we have shown that our SAT-based Bi-Directional Neuron Activation Encoding is asymptotically the most compact encoding in the literature, and has the generalized arc-consistency property through unit propagation, which is one of the most important efficiency indicators of a SAT-based encoding.
+Theoretically, we have shown that our SAT-based Bi-Directional Neuron Activation Encoding is asymptotically the most compact encoding in the literature, and is efficient with Unit Propagation (UP), which is one of the most important efficiency indicators of a SAT-based encoding.

 We further introduced a finite-time incremental factored planning algorithm based on generalized landmark constraints that improve planning accuracy of both FD-SAT-Plan+ and FD-BLP-Plan+ through simulated or real-world interaction.
 Experimentally, we demonstrate the computational efficiency of our Bi-Directional Neuron Activation Encoding in comparison to the Uni-Directional Neuron Activation Encoding~\cite{Say2018}.
 Overall, our empirical results showed we can accurately learn complex state transition models using BNNs and demonstrated strong performance in both the learned and original domains.
 In sum, this work provides two novel and efficient factored state and action transition learning and planning encodings for BNN-learned transition models, thus providing new and effective tools for the data-driven model-based planning community.